-All of the main ALMA science FITS files (except Cycle 0) can be visualized directly in your browser through the Cube Analysis and Rendering Tool for Astronomy (CARTA7).
+All of the main ALMA science FITS files (except Cycle 0) can be visualized directly in your browser through the Cube Analysis and Rendering Tool for Astronomy (CARTA).
 CARTA utilizes client-server architecture, parallelization, GPU-accelerated rendering, and various latency-hiding techniques.
 The user interacts through the client interface running natively in their local web browser.
 Large images (TB-size ready) hosted from a remote server can be visualized within seconds.
 This makes it the ideal software to integrate with the ASA.

-In the Request Handler view with the expanded products, CARTA icons are shown on the right-hand side of the interface.
+In the Request Handler view with the expanded products, CARTA icons are shown next to the previews.
 Once you click on any of them, CARTA will automatically open in a new web browser tab and display the image (please make sure to allow the ASA to open pop-ups in your web browser first).